Inclusion Complements Diversity in the Workplace

 In a world that is both diverse and deeply interconnected, companies and institutions with greater levels of diversity are achieving better performance.
 Managers working on tough problems have often assembled diverse teams of thinkers to challenge one another and improve the quality of their answers.
 Diverse companies are better at attracting top talent and improving their customer orientation, employee satisfaction, and decision making.

 Furthermore, an increase in the number of women joining the workforce can result in a raise of median wages.
-Women’s participation in the workforce can increase overall productivity, as women may replace less productive men, which also results in higher wages for the men that remain in the market.
+Women’s participation in the workforce can increase overall productivity, as high-performing women replace lower-performing employees, therefore resulting in an overall more productive team in addition to higher wages for both men and women.
 Women could also raise the overall skill level in the area or introduce a different set of complementary skills since they surpassed men in obtaining college degrees in 1982.

 McKinsey & Company finds that companies that encourage gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians.
 Companies that do not are statistically less likely to achieve above-average returns.

 Besides attracting, companies need to work on mentoring, sponsoring and retaining top talent.
 More often than not, diversity and inclusion are assumed to be the same thing.
 In the context of the workplace, diversity equals representation.
 Without inclusion, the crucial connections that attract diverse talent, encourage their participation, foster innovation, and lead to business growth won’t happen.
 Numerous studies show that diversity alone doesn’t drive inclusion.
 In fact, without inclusion, there’s often a diversity backlash.

 However, when diversity includes cross-cultural and inclusion trainings, the result is that employees feel validated and valued, which helps to create a positive workplace.
 A research by Harvard Business Review has uncovered four things that drive inclusion in the workplace: